Anchor Bar

 The Anchor Bar is a bar and restaurant in Buffalo, New York, located north of Downtown Buffalo at the intersection of Main and North Streets.
 The restaurant was initially established in 1935.
 The bar is most famous for claiming to be the birthplace of spicy chicken wings known outside the Buffalo area as Buffalo wings.
 Beginning in 2012, additional locations of the Anchor Bar began opening in the Greater Buffalo area as well other cities.
-As of mid-2023, there are 14 locations in operation.
+As of 2026, there are 18 locations in operation.

 History

 The Anchor Bar, on Main Street in Buffalo, New York, was established in 1935 by Frank and Teressa Bellissimo.

 It became famous for trademarking the Buffalo-style chicken wing.

 Frank Bellissimo died in October 1980 at the age of 84.

 Teressa Bellissimo, who opened the Anchor Bar with her husband Frank, and is credited with inventing the Buffalo Wing, died in her apartment above the bar in November 1985.
 She was 84.

 Dominic, the son of Frank and Teressa, who later owned the establishment and actively promoted the bar and its wings, died in March 1991 at the age of 68.

 On November 20, 2018, Ivano Toscani, owner of the Anchor Bar, died from a long illness eight days before his 69th birthday.
 Toscani began working for the Bellissimos at the bar in the mid-1970s.